 Spanish belongs to a family of Indo-European and Romance languages, and as such, English speakers will understand much vocabulary through words that sound similar and have the same meanings.

-Acquiring Spanish language skills will enable you to pursue a range of career paths ranging from international trade and commerce, diplomatic corps and education.
+Acquiring Spanish language skills will enable you to pursue a range of career paths that include international trade and commerce, diplomatic corps and education.

-You can study Spanish as a major in the Bachelor of International Studies (Languages) or as an elective in any program.
+You can study Spanish as a major in the Bachelor of International Studies (Languages) or as an elective in any course.

-The following Higher Education 12 credit point courses are offered for both undergraduate and postgraduate students.
-The course guides provide full details including course descriptions, pre-requisites (if any), learning outcomes, learning activities and assessments:
+The following Higher Education 12 credit point subjects are offered for both undergraduate and postgraduate students.
+The course guides provide full details including subject descriptions, pre-requisites (if any), learning outcomes, learning activities and assessments:

-You can apply to spend 6-9 months in Spain as English Language assistants for the Spanish Ministry of Education with a stipend paid in Euros.
+You can apply to spend up to nine months in Spain as an English language assistant for the Spanish Ministry of Education, with a stipend paid in Euros.